 The video below shows the desk in action.
 It starts out at speed 1 and then I increase it to speed 2.
 I like to work somewhere in-between those two speeds usually.

 Awesome, now that’s multi-tasking!

 Now sometimes you just want to sit down, right?
 Right!
 My first attempt at solving this problem was a bar stool.
 But it really wasn’t very comfortable.
 The stool was at an angle and didn’t have a foot rest or a back rest.

-So I ordered a special stool from Amazon and built a little platform to give the stool a level surface to sit on.
+So I ordered a special stool and built a little platform to give the stool a level surface to sit on.

 This was a better, but not that great over all.
 I could sit for about 30 minutes before I had a leg going numb.
 Besides that, it was a little dangerous.
 I accidently bumped the start button a couple times and was launched off the back of the treadmill while perched atop the stool!